mstksg/inCode/copy/entries/five-point-haskell-1.md

 addressed here exists both in LLMs and humans: the limited "context window" and attention.
-Humans might be barely able to keep a dozen things in our heads, LLMs might be able to keep a dozen dozen things, but it will still be fundamentally finite.
+Humans might be barely able to keep a dozen things in our heads, LLMs might be able to keep a dozen dozen things, but it will still be ultimately finite.
 So, the more we can move concerns out of our context window (be it biological or mechanical), the less crowded our context windows will be, and the more productive we will be.